Newsletter of the Graduate Program in Food Studies

 William Cecio (B.S.
 2017) served as Research and Teaching Assistants for Food Studies.
 His practicum research will involve urban food governance.
 He will present his research, “Urban Food Governance and Social Reproduction: A Literature Review” at the 2019 ASFS/AFHVS conference.
-Cecio has a bachelor’s degree from Falk College at SU in Food Studies.
+Cecio has a bachelor in Food Studies from Falk College.

 Camila Ferguson-Sierra was a Teaching Assistant and her work, “Palm Oil, Food Insecurity, and Land in Colombia: A Literature Review,” was accepted as a 2019 ASFS/AFHVS conference presentation.
-Ferguson-Sierra has a bachelor’s degree from SUNY College of Environmental Science and Forestry in Conservation Biology.
+Ferguson-Sierra has a bachelor in Conservation Biology from SUNY College of Environmental Science and Forestry.

 Maryssa Schlough is conducting research on school food programming in Onondaga County for her practicum project.
 Schlough comes to the program with background as a Youth Farm Educator for Montezuma Farm to School Program.
-She has a bachelor’s degree from University of Wisconsin-Milwaukee in International and Global Studies.
+She has a bachelor in International and Global Studies from University of Wisconsin-Milwaukee.

 Collin Townsend (B.S.
 2018) plans to conduct his thesis research on the restaurant industry in Syracuse.
 He is a Research Assistant for the Food Studies department, an experienced chef with over a decade of experience, and owns CJT Food Business Consulting firm.
 He has worked as a research assistant on the FoodPlanCNY project and as a Workforce Educator at With Love Onondaga Community College.
-He holds a bachelor’s degree from Falk College at SU in Food Studies.
+He holds a bachelor in Food Studies Falk College.

 Briana Alfaro, MS, 2018 joined the staff of Northeast Organic Farming Association New York (NOFA-NY) as their Outreach Coordinator in Fall 2018.
 She is also beginning a flower farm in Syracuse.